 Therefore, canine encounters can be delicate as other dogs often perceive the Akita Inu’s demeanour as threatening.

-To add to this, the fact that this dog was initially bred as a fighting dog means that it has retained a certain predatory instinct.
+To add to this, the fact that this dog was initially bred as a fighting dog means that it has retained a certain dominant character.
 However, this can be moderated with early and high-quality socialisation.

 However, don’t expect any miracles when it comes to two dogs of the same sex, especially between two males.
 Even getting along is very hard for them, let alone living together.